Are Churches Required to Follow the 501(C)(3) Rules?

 - A second reason is that churches accept the tax benefits that flow from 501(c)(3) status.
-The IRS view is that these tax benefits are preconditioned on a church meeting the basic requirements of 501(c)(3) status.
+These tax benefits are preconditioned on a church meeting the basic requirements of 501(c)(3) status.
 (See our IRS on Tax Status of Churches page.)

-There are many federal and state tax advantages that churches enjoy which are linked in the tax law or in the labor law to the church's classification as a church under 501(c)(3) of the Code.
+There are significant elections and tax advantages that churches enjoy which are linked to their classification under 501(c)(3) of the Code.
 These include:

 - The ability of a church to grant a housing allowance to its pastor,

 - The income tax deduction available to donors for gifts to the church,